-Age 61 Director Since 2019 Committees of Our Board Audit Committee Governance and Nominating Committee Current Public Company Directorships Globe Life Inc. Leggett & Platt Incorporated Texas Instruments Incorporated Leticia Gonçalves Lourenco President, Precision Fermentation $\mathcal{O}$ Key Skills and Experience • Technology, Innovation or Cybersecurity • Industry, End-Markets and Growth Areas • Business Development
+Audit Committee Governance and Nominating Committee

+Globe Life Inc. Leggett & Platt Incorporated Texas Instruments Incorporated

+Leticia Gonçalves Lourenco

+President, Precision Fermentation and ADM Ventures, Archer Daniels Midland Company

+- Technology, Innovation or Cybersecurity

+- Industry, End-Markets and Growth Areas

+- · Business Development

 Ms. Gonçalves' qualifications to serve on the Board include her leadership, operational and global business experience gained from her past management positions at Monsanto, now part of Bayer, where she spent more than 20 years with roles in digital solutions, commercial operations, international management and technology development, including her service as Senior Vice President and U.S. Division Head at Bayer from September 2018 to January 2020 and President, Europe and Middle East at Monsanto from August 2014 to August 2018.
-Ms. Gonçalves also serves on the board of directors of cultivated meat technology.
-She is a longtime advocate and driver of diversity in the Conference Board's Global Women's Leaders Council in Europe.
+Ms. Gonçalves also serves on the board of directors of Believer Meats, a leader in cultivated meat technology.
+She is a longtime advocate and driver of diversity and inclusion, participating in the Conference Board's Global Women's Leaders Council in Europe.